 I waited for the show to eventually confirm my theory of spiritual ecoterrorism.
 Instead, the show devolved into a routine soap opera.
 Had I read into the show a meaning that wasn't there?
 I came to another conclusion: The spiritual world is trying to send us messages through creative artists.
 Writers and artists are usually unaware of this process and do not understand the messages that are symbolically represented in their movies, TV shows, songs and other creative endeavors.
 Twin Peaks is but one example of this phenomenon.
 I would subsequently discover symbolic messages in the movies Independence Day and the 1982 remake of The Thing.

-Showtime announced it is reviving the ABC cult classic for a nine-episode run.
+Showtime revived the ABC cult classic for a nine-episode run.

 In January 1991, the Gulf War began.
 I fantasized about various scenarios of how the war might unfold.
 It is always more fun to imagine what the underdog, in this case, Saddam Hussein, might do.
 I thought I had come up with a whopper of an idea: Saddam Hussein had built a crude nuclear reactor in Kuwait and was prepared to melt it down if forced to retreat.
 The resulting radiation would poison our soldiers and the oil fields.

 I contacted the military regarding my idea and two days later I was interviewed by an Army Intelligence officer who said my idea was the sort of thing Saddam would do.